 I’ve been a passionate animal advocate for as long as I can remember.
 I spent much of my younger years being as involved with animals as I could; running “my” pet sitting business, volunteering at a big cat rescue, and (much to my parent’s occasional dismay) taking in animals in need.
-I currently share my home with my amazing husband and our eight furry family members - four dogs, two cats, and two rabbits (you’ll hear more about them later!).
+I currently share my home with my amazing husband and our seven furry family members - five dogs and two cats (you’ll hear more about them later!).

 This love kept me directed towards a purpose - to make the world a better place for animals.
 Along this journey I earned my Bachelor’s of Science in Integrative Animal Biology, graduating Magna Cum Laude and having participated in research on animal behavior, animal physiology, and human/animal relations.
 Though my formal education ended with graduation (for now!)
 I continued to grow my knowledge and skills through independent study including seminars, courses, and research.